Background pattern

 What is Briviact

-Briviact contains the active ingredient brivaracetam.
+Briviact contains the active substance brivaracetam.
 It belongs to a group of medicines called “antiepileptics”.
-These medicines are used for the treatment of epilepsy.
+These medicines are used to treat epilepsy.

 What is Briviact used for

-• Briviact is used in adults, adolescents, and children over 2 years old.
+• Briviact is used in adults, adolescents, and children from 2 years of age.

-• It is used for the treatment of a type of epilepsy that involves partial seizures with or without secondary generalization.
+• It is used to treat a type of epilepsy that causes partial seizures with or without secondary generalization.

-• Partial seizures are seizures that begin affecting only one side of the brain.
-These partial seizures may spread to larger areas of both sides of the brain – this is called “secondary generalization”.
+• Partial seizures are seizures that start by affecting only one side of the brain.
+These partial seizures can spread to larger areas of both sides of the brain – this is called “secondary generalization”.

-• Your doctor has prescribed this medicine to reduce the number of seizures.
+• Your doctor has prescribed this medicine to reduce the number of seizures you have.

-• Briviact is used in combination with other medicines for the treatment of epilepsy.
+• Briviact is used together with other medicines to treat epilepsy.

-2. What you need to know before starting to use Briviact
+2. What you need to know before you use Briviact

 Do not use Briviact

-• If you are allergic to brivaracetam, other similar chemical compounds such as levetiracetam or piracetam, or any of the other components of this medication (listed in section 6).
-If you are unsure, consult your doctor or pharmacist before using Briviact.
+• if you are allergic to brivaracetam, to other similar chemical compounds such as levetiracetam or piracetam, or to any of the other ingredients of this medicine (listed in section 6).
+If you are not sure, consult your doctor or pharmacist before using Briviact.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use Briviact:
+Talk to your doctor or pharmacist before starting Briviact:

 • If you have liver problems, your doctor may need to adjust your dose.